YosysHQ/yosys/docs/source/appendix/APPNOTE_010_Verilog_to_BLIF.rst

 name globrst is passed to the command as a global reset signal for resetting the registers to their assigned initial values.

 Finally in line 19 the techmap command is used to replace all instances of flip-flops with asynchronous resets with flip-flops with synchronous resets.
-The map file used for this is shown in
-Listing \ :numref:`adff2dff.v`.
-Note how the techmap_celltype
-attribute is used in line 1 to tell the techmap command which cells to replace in the design, how the \_TECHMAP_FAIL\_ wire in lines 15 and 16 (which evaluates to a constant value) determines if the parameter set is compatible with this replacement circuit, and how the \_TECHMAP_DO\_ wire in line 13 provides a mini synthesis-script to be used to process this cell.
+The map file used for this is shown in :numref:`adff2dff.v`.
+Note how the techmap_celltype attribute is used in line 1 to tell the techmap command which cells to replace in the design, how the \_TECHMAP_FAIL\_ wire in lines 15 and 16 (which evaluates to a constant value) determines if the parameter set is compatible with this replacement circuit, and how the \_TECHMAP_DO\_ wire in line 13 provides a mini synthesis-script to be used to process this cell.

 .. code-block:: c
    :caption: Test program for the Amber23 CPU (Sieve of Eratosthenes).
 Compiled